-If the paths in the attribute aren’t unique, the node will only create one reference per path.
+If the paths in the attribute aren’t unique, and Make primitive paths unique is off, the node will only create one reference per path.
 In this case the node will show a warning.

 Whether the prim(s) you want to reference/instance onto the points is/are in the first input or the second input.